Why? or Harold Crick Questions the Author

 This is an unexpected tactic.
 God sounds like Maui belting out “You’re Welcome.”
 In all of this, he never bothers addressing why bad things happen to good people.
 He responds to Job’s “Why?” questions like Inspector Sledge Hammer: “Trust me.
 I know what I’m doing.”
 This has been his motto from the start, but it’s a little harder to swallow this time around.
 Job has lost everything because God turns into Alex Freed every time he hangs out with Satan.
 If anyone has ever had a reason to hit the eject button, it’s Job.
 But getting a behind the scenes glimpse of God’s workload changes his mind.
 He realizes now how little he understands, much less controls.
 In chapter 42, he retracts all of his previous statements: “I have declared that which I did not understand” (v.
 3).
 Quick, somebody cue up Drivin’ N’ Cryin’.
 Job is officially scarred but smarter.

 The good news is he isn’t punished for questioning the system.
 In fact, God compensates Job for his honesty by doubling everything he lost.
 Whether or not this justifies his season as Louis Winthorpe III is still up for debate.
 But it could always be worse.
 Just ask Job’s friends.
-After pushing their luck to Admiral Motti extremes, God is on the verge of Force choking them: “[Y]ou did not speak properly about Me as My servant Job did”* (v.
+After pushing their luck to Admiral Motti extremes, God is on the verge of Force choking them: “[Y]ou have not spoken of Me what is right as My servant Job has” (v.
 7).
 He’s only able to refrain because Job says a few words on their behalf.
 In the end, everyone gets a pass.
 Job may not be a franchise character, but God is invested enough to renew the series for another 140 years (v.
 16)!
 Not bad for a spin-off character.

 Not enough ink?
 Get social.
 Follow Jettison Ink on Twitter and Facebook to get the latest updates.